 Your scleroderma affects two or more of your organs or "body systems" (such as the skin or pulmonary system), and one organ or body system is affected to at least a "moderate" level of severity, and you experience at least two of the following symptoms:

 You have one of the following:

 You have Raynaud's phenomenon with one of the following:

+Even if you don't meet the listing requirements for systemic scleroderma, you might still qualify for disability benefits.
 The SSA will prepare a residual functional capacity assessment (RFC) that details any work-related limitations that stem from your illness.
-For example, if your scleroderma is localized to your legs, you may have developed atrophy and abnormal thickening of the underlying tissue that impairs your ability to walk, though not at severity required by the listing level.
+For example, if your scleroderma is localized to your legs, you may have developed atrophy and abnormal thickening of the underlying tissue.
+You may need a cane to walk, but this doesn't meet the listing.
 In this case, your RFC would likely state that you can stand only for short periods of time and walk only limited distances.
-Additionally, you would have to avoid jobs where you were required to climb ladders or that required balance.
+Additionally, you would have to avoid jobs that require balance or that require you to climb ladders or stairs.
 In light of these restrictions, it would be difficult for you to perform most warehouse or industrial jobs, and your RFC might prevent you from performing any janitorial or construction work.

 Here's another example.
 If you have developed scleroderma across the joints in your hands, your fine motor movement is probably significantly diminished.
 Your RFC might state that you're limited in your ability to perform jobs that require you to use your fingers on a frequent basis to sort objects or work with small parts, or perhaps to type or write.
 Most secretarial and many assembly line or sorting jobs would be eliminated from the available jobs that you could do.